Researchers investigate if the keto diet might help women with ovarian cancer.

 Researchers examined 45 overweight or obese women with ovarian or endometrial cancer.
 They were randomly assigned to either the ketogenic diet or the American Cancer Society-recommended diet, which is a moderate- to high-carbohydrate, high-fiber

-Compared to those who followed a low-fat diet recommended by the American Cancer Society (ACS), women with cancer who stayed on the keto plan for 12 weeks shed more body fat and had lower insulin levels.
-The research was published in Journal of Nutrition.
+Compared to those who followed a low-fat diet recommended by the American Cancer Society (ACS), women with cancer who stayed on the keto plan for 12 weeks shed more body fat and had lower insulin levels. was published in Journal of Nutrition.

 But the experts caution that positive weight loss in cancer patients doesn’t mean that the diet is a treatment for the disease.